-Stranger Magic is a production company founded by Yumna Khan and Nida Chowdhry.
-We’re here to make the shows we deserve: diverse, high-quality stories that capture the magic of everyday people around us – we call it Stranger Magic.
+Stranger Magic is a production company (2016-2019) founded by Yumna Khan and Nida Chowdhry.
+We create diverse, high-quality stories that capture the magic of everyday people around us – we call it Stranger Magic.

 Co-Founder / Executive Producer